MiziClare/ios-visitor-app-for-ness-botanical-garden/README.md

 ## Module Specification
 * Year: 2023
-* Lectuer: Mr Jimmieson Phil
+* Lecturer: Mr Jimmieson Phil

 ## Module Results
 * Assignment: 96/100 (Thumbnail sizes need to be scaled a little to make them more aesthetically pleasing)